Skip to main content Go to Site Map

 Overview

-The world of creative events is part of an exciting and fast-growing industry that requires a combination of knowledge, skills and imagination.
+The world of creative events is part of an exciting and fast-growing industry that requires a combination of creativity, experience, skills and imagination.

 BA (Hons) Events Management course information

-We’re looking for people who want to push creative boundaries, challenge perceptions and set the agenda for creative events.
+We’re looking for people who want to push creative boundaries, challenge perceptions and set the agenda for creative festivals and events.

 The world of events and festivals is full of well-organised project managers.
-However, the most successful Event Managers are those that can also design experiences.
+However, the most successful event managers are those that can also design experiences.
 Focusing on that blend of project management and design skill is what makes studying BA (Hons) Events Management at Arts University Bournemouth unique among event management courses.
-This course will provide you with the skills that you need to become not only the experienced manager that is at the heart of every event, but an experienced architect, a designer of time.
+This course will provide you with the skills that you need to become not only the experienced manager that is at the heart of every event, but an experience architect, a designer of time.

 The practical nature of BA (Hons) Events Management means you'll have opportunities to build a portfolio that potential employers will find attractive.
 Alongside your academic studies you'll also be offered further opportunities to add to that portfolio including a formal work placement.
 It's the stories that you tell about the many projects you worked on and the contacts that you make with our stakeholders that'll help you to seamlessly transition into the career you want to pursue.